- Project Proposal

 - Publish your pages by uploading them to aurora and make sure that they are visible through your course account links.
 If any content doesn't show up, fix problems with file permissions and capitalization.

 Grades will be divided into two equal parts: a grade for technical merit, and a design grade.
+Both will be assessed as they are presented the required project documentation page.
 Each grade will be based primarily on the presence and usage of the required elements in service of the web site mission.
 The technical merit grade reflects mastery of the technical elements taught in the course, including innovative and/or unusual use of techniques taught in class.
 The design grade reflects the integration of the required elements in service of the goals of the web site, as well as their effect on the overall layout, appearance, and user experience.
-The design document should point out any significant technical or design elements of the page for consideration.
-In general, meeting the minimum requirements as described in this document without errors is sufficient effort to earn a "B" grade.
+The project documentation should point out any significant technical or design elements of the page for consideration.
+In general, meeting the minimum requirements as described here without errors is sufficient effort to earn a "B" grade.
 Additional factors considered for higher grades include creative or fluent use of the required elements, the incorporation of additional elements or techniques beyond those required, and close attention to details of style and design.

 Adding extra content that does not also introduce new design elements will generally not change your grade.
 So for example, if your site design calls for 20 pages that follow the same template with similar information presented in exactly the same manner, then there is no need to flesh out out more than one of the twenty pages as an example.